Edited by: Keri Stooksbury

 Another huge perk is that some of these credit cards can instantly get you elite status with Hilton Honors.
 As mentioned above, that benefit alone can save you hundreds of dollars with free breakfast and other perks during your stay at Hilton properties in the Maldives.

-Hilton Honors is also a transfer partner with American Express Membership Rewards points — they often have a transfer bonus, but the standard transfer rate is 1:2.
+Hilton Honors is also an Amex transfer partner — it often has a transfer bonus, but the standard transfer rate is 1:2.

 Don’t forget to bring your Hilton credit card with you to the Maldives and use it for any extra charges during your stay — you could be earning up to 14 Hilton Honors points per dollar on eligible purchases at Hilton properties.